 - We intend to fully understand and accommodate the requirements and needs of our clients to the fullest degree possible

-- We intend to produce and to deliver the required products and services as defect free as is possible.
+- We int end to produce steel reinforcing product s to AS/ NZS 46 71, and to deliver the required products and ser vices as defect free as is possible

-- We will measure our improvement by a process of constantly reviewing our performance against key quality related indices.
+- We will measure our improvement by a process of continually reviewing our performance against key quality related indices

-Mesh & Bar’s Quality Management System is based upon the concept and commitment to continual improvement and is further based upon the requirements and principles of the ISO 9001:2008.
+Mesh & Bar’s Quality Management System is based upon the concept and commitment to continually improve and is further based upon the requirements and principles of ISO 9001 :2015.